Back

 Company leaders have a vision, and the people executing on that vision have the skills to build something great.
 The Project Manager is the central figure who brings it all together!

 In this program, you’ll gain the skills and insights to become that central figure.
 Your Project Management certificate will distinguish you in the job market for this rapidly growing profession.
-Each online course lasts eight weeks.
+The certificate requires seven courses (21 credits) and each online course lasts eight weeks.
+Upon completion of all seven Project Management courses, you will be eligible to sit for the Project Management Institute's (PMI) CAPM (Certified Associate of Project Management) exam.

 Project Managers are in high demand, but very few new graduates possess the necessary skills to do the job.
 You will.